Minerals and the economy

 • Annual Bank of Canada commodity price index, Metals and Minerals

-• Exploration and deposit appraisal percentage of expenditures, by mineral commodity group, 2013 and 2022 (p)
+• Exploration and deposit appraisal percentage of expenditures by mineral commodity group, 2015 and 2024 (p)

 • Natural Resources Canada, based on the annual Survey of Exploration, Deposit Appraisal and Mine Complex Development Expenditures

-• "Precious metals" include gold, silver and platinum group metals (iridium, osmium, palladium, platinum, rhodium and ruthenium).
-"Base metals" refers to non-ferrous metals such as copper, lead, nickel and zinc.
-"Other metals" refers to all other metals not captured under the precious metals, base metals, uranium and iron ore categories.
+• “Precious metals” include gold, silver and platinum group metals (iridium, osmium, palladium, platinum, rhodium and ruthenium).
+“Base metals” refers to non-ferrous metals such as copper, lead, nickel and zinc.
+“Other metals” refers to all other metals that do not fall under the categories of precious metals, base metals, uranium and iron ore.

 • Natural Resources Canada, based on the annual Survey of Exploration, Deposit Appraisal and Mine Complex Development Expenditures

-• "Precious metals" include gold, silver and platinum group metals (iridium, osmium, palladium, platinum, rhodium and ruthenium).
-"Base metals" refers to non-ferrous metals such as copper, lead, nickel and zinc.
-"Other metals" refers to all other metals not captured under the precious metals, base metals, uranium and iron ore categories.
+• “Precious metals” include gold, silver and platinum group metals (iridium, osmium, palladium, platinum, rhodium and ruthenium).
+“Base metals” refers to non-ferrous metals such as copper, lead, nickel and zinc.
+“Other metals” refers to all other metals that do not fall under the categories of precious metals, base metals, uranium and iron ore.

 • Natural Resources Canada, based on the annual Survey of Exploration, Deposit Appraisal and Mine Complex Development Expenditures

-• Exploration and deposit appraisal activities include all activities carried out to search for, discover, characterize and define in detail a mineral deposit for the pre-feasibility and final feasibility studies that will support a production decision and the investment required.
+• Exploration and deposit appraisal activities include all activities carried out to search for, discover, characterize, and define in detail a mineral deposit for the pre-feasibility and final feasibility studies that will support a production decision, as well as the investment required.
 Expenditures include on-mine-site and off-mine-site activities, fieldwork, overhead costs, engineering, economic and pre-production or production feasibility studies, and environment and land access costs.

-• Exploration and deposit appraisal share of expenditures, by junior and senior companies, 2013–2023 (si)
+• Exploration and deposit appraisal share of expenditures by junior and senior companies, 2015–2025 (si)

 • Natural Resources Canada, based on the annual Survey of Exploration, Deposit Appraisal and Mine Complex Development Expenditures

-• Exploration and deposit appraisal expenditures, by junior and senior companies, 2013–2023 (si)
+• Exploration and deposit appraisal expenditures by junior and senior companies, 2015–2025 (si)

 • Natural Resources Canada, based on the annual Survey of Exploration, Deposit Appraisal and Mine Complex Development Expenditures